 Option B, Management as Wilderness.
 Since existing management of the WSA is directed by strict wilderness interim management guidelines designed to protect the WSAs until Congress makes its decision, management as wilderness after designation would change little from present management.
-There would be the permanence of status and manageable boundaries and perhaps additional funding to go along with the designation, but individual resource program decisions would mostly remain the same.
+There would be the permanence of status and manageable boundaries and perhaps additional funding to go along with the designation, but individual resource program decisions would remain the same, for the most part.